ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

       "Keyword 5",
     ),
   ),
-  // Tablo figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-table-figures: true" yapınız.
-Yer almasını istemiyorsanız "show-list-of-table-figures: false" yapınız.
-[To show the list of table figures on the page where the list is located, do "show-list-of-table-figures: true".
-To not show the list, do "show-list-of-table-figures: false".]
+  // Tablo figürleri listesinin raporda yer almasını istiyorsanız "show-list-of-table-figures: true", istemiyorsanız "show-list-of-table-figures: false" yapınız.
+[If you want the list of table figures to be included in the report, do “show-list-of-table-figures: true”, if not, do “show-list-of-table-figures: false”.]
   show-list-of-table-figures: true,
-  // Şekil figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-image-figures: true" yapınız.
-Yer almasını istemiyorsanız "show-list-of-image-figures: false" yapınız.
-[To show the list of image figures on the page where the list is located, do "show-list-of-image-figures: true".
-To not show the list, do "show-list-of-image-figures: false".]
+  // Şekil figürleri listesinin raporda yer almasını istiyorsanız "show-list-of-image-figures: true", istemiyorsanız "show-list-of-image-figures: false" yapınız.
+[If you want the list of image figures to be included in the report, do show-list-of-image-figures: true”, if not, do show-list-of-image-figures: false”.]
   show-list-of-image-figures: true,
-  // Matematiksel Denklemler listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-equations: true" yapınız.
-Yer almasını istemiyorsanız "show-list-of-equations: false" yapınız.
-[To show the list of equations on the page where the list is located, do "show-list-of-equations: true".
-To not show the list, do "show-list-of-equations: false".]
+  // Matematiksel Denklemler listesinin raporda yer almasını istiyorsanız "show-list-of-equations: true", istemiyorsanız "show-list-of-equations: false" yapınız.
+[If you want the list of equations to be included in the report, do "show-list-of-equations: true", if not, do "show-list-of-equations: false".]
   show-list-of-equations: true,
-  // Kod figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-code-figures: true" yapınız.
-Yer almasını istemiyorsanız "show-list-of-code-figures: false" yapınız.
-[To show the list of code figures on the page where the list is located, do "show-list-of-code-figures: true".
-To not show the list, do "show-list-of-code-figures: false".]
+  // Kod figürleri listesinin raporda yer almasını istiyorsanız "show-list-of-code-figures: true", istemiyorsanız "show-list-of-code-figures: false" yapınız.
+[If you want the list of code figures to be included in the report, do "show-list-of-code-figures: true", if not, do "show-list-of-code-figures: false".]
   show-list-of-code-figures: true,
-  // Tez çalışmasında simgeler kullandıysanız "Simgeler" başlığındaki içeriğin teze dahil edilmesi için "have-symbols: true" yapınız.
-Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik teze dahil edilmeyecektir.
-[To include the content of the "Symbols" heading in the thesis, do "have-symbols: true".
-However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the thesis.]
+  // Raporda simgeler kullandıysanız "Simgeler" başlığındaki içeriğin rapora dahil edilmesi için "have-symbols: true" yapınız.
+Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik rapora dahil edilmeyecektir.
+[To include the content of the "Symbols" heading in the report, do "have-symbols: true".
+However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the report.]
   have-symbols: true,
-  // Tez çalışmasında kısaltmalar kullandıysanız "Kısaltmalar" başlığındaki içeriğin teze dahil edilmesi için "have-symbols: true" yapınız.
-Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik teze dahil edilmeyecektir.
-[To include the content of the "Abbreviations" heading in the thesis, do "have-abbreviations: true".
-However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the thesis.]
+  // Raporda kısaltmalar kullandıysanız "Kısaltmalar" başlığındaki içeriğin rapora dahil edilmesi için "have-symbols: true" yapınız.
+Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik rapora dahil edilmeyecektir.
+[To include the content of the "Abbreviations" heading in the report, do "have-abbreviations: true".
+However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the report.]
   have-abbreviations: true,
   // Dönem projesinde "Giriş" başlığının teze dahil edilmesi için "have-introduction-in-term-project: true" yapınız.
 [To include the "Introduction" heading in the term project, do "have-introduction-in-term-project: true".]
   have-introduction-in-term-project: true,